MuubNito/AliucordThemes/README.md

-# Rouged
+# Peaceful Red (rouged.json)
-Rouged is an Aliucord theme that aims to be nice on the eye.
+Peaceful Red is an Aliucord theme that aims to be nice on the eye.
 It has a red-ish unsaturated pallete.

 ## Demonstration
 ![Preview](https://raw.githubusercontent.com/MuubNito/AliucordThemes/main/127%20Sem%20T%C3%ADtulo_20231225035837.png)